jvansteirteghem/oboco/README.md

 - configure application.properties
 	- data.path: the path of the data (book pages). [^1]
+	- data.bookreader.bookReaderPool.size: the size of the book reader pool.
+	- data.bookreader.bookReaderPool.interval: the interval of the book reader pool (in seconds).
+	- data.bookreader.bookReaderPool.age: the age of the book reader pool (in seconds).
 - configure data.csv
 	- page: the page of the book or "" (all book pages).
 	- scaleType: the scale type: "DEFAULT", "FIT", "FILL" or "" (do not scale).